 - What budget and timeline do I have to work with?

-By answering these questions, you can uncover the hospital website best practices that guide KPIs and goals for your organization’s marketing department.
+By answering these questions, you can uncover the hospital website best practices that guide the goals and KPIs for your organization’s marketing department.

 Use your Goal to Drive Strategy